-The Northwest Science Writers Association is pleased to announce the second year of The Best of the Northwest Science Writing Award.
-Our awards recognize and celebrate outstanding writing published by our members during the past year.
+The Northwest Science Writers Association is pleased to announce the second year of The Best of the Northwest Science Writing Award, sponsored by the Allen Institute.* Our awards recognize and celebrate outstanding writing published by our members during the past year.

 Awards will be given in two categories:

 Award winners in each category will receive a first prize of $300 cash and an award certificate.

 An Honorable Mention may also be awarded in each category at the judges’ discretion.
 Recipients of Honorable Mentions will receive $50 and a certificate.

 *In order to prevent conflicts of interest, sponsorship and judging of this awards program was performed by two separate committees of the board that had no involvement in, or awareness of, the other’s decisions.

 - Submitted work must have been either published (in print or online) or broadcast (if the entry is a script or screenplay) between July 1, 2019 and September 30, 2020.